 Frequently Asked Questions About Assessor

-You can apply for a Certificate of Error at our office or the county Assessor’s office and receive a refund on the extra taxes you paid for the most recent three years.
-If you have not yet paid this year’s bill, call the county Assessor to receive your exemptions and get your tax bill changed.
+You can apply for a Certificate of Error at our office or the County Assessor’s Office and receive a refund on the extra taxes you paid for the most recent three years.
+If you have not yet paid this year’s bill, come to the Maine Township Assessor’s Office to receive assistance.

 No. Our office will help you file an appeal.